X

 Whilst the decision did not create any new rights for Americans, as they were already present in their Constitution, it essentially held that for the rights to be meaningful, a suspect has to be aware of them.

-In Australia, there is a fundamental common law right to silence, which means that you cannot be compelled to incriminate yourself.
+The fundamental common law right to silence means that you cannot be compelled to incriminate yourself.
 The prosecution carries the burden of proving the allegations against you ‘beyond reasonable doubt’.
-If the prosecution fails, the accused will be acquitted of the charge(s). an accused person is presumed innocent until he or she is proven guilty in court.
+If the prosecution fail, the accused will be acquitted of the charge(s).
+An accused person is presumed innocent until he or she is proven guilty in court.

-In NSW, the right to silence is reflected in section 89 of the Evidence Act 1995 (NSW).
+In New South Wales, the right to silence is reflected in section 89 of the Evidence Act 1995 (NSW).
 This section essentially states that, in a criminal proceeding, an unfavourable inference must not be drawn from evidence that the party or another person failed or refused to answer one or more questions, or respond to a representation, made to the party by an investigating official.
 This means that a suspect does not have to say or do anything in response to police questioning.
 This is a fundamental right that can be exercised by anyone accused or suspected of having committed a crime.
+Similar legislation is reflected across other Australian States and Territories.

 An inference includes one pertaining to a consciousness of guilt, or relevant to a party’s credibility.